 For example, the writing of your own autobiography can be very healing and self-developing, provided you have a rich

 body of distinctions which allow you to re-think and re-frame your personal, historical journey.

 is a range of options for the structure of therapeutic writing activities, which are explored in this resource pack.

 About this resource pack...

 This is a 32-page resource of some 12,000 words.
 It is a relatively complete review of the literature

 of both the scientific and liberal humanist schools of thought on the writing of therapeutic narratives.
-Section headings include: Introductory
+Section headings

-writing therapy?
+Who should use writing therapy?
 How should an individual guide their own therapeutic writing?
 Key learning points; References.

 In the process, I outline in detail how to structure writing therapy sessions, for youself or for clients